 Radio Controlled Rocket Glider Kits

-Here are some plans for your personal use.
-Click on the picture to expand it, then click on the little link icon on the bottom right of the photo for a pdf download of the parts tracings.
-You can use the red links below to see the build thread on rcgroups that may help show how they go together.
-I have personally designed, built and flown all of these.
+Here is a plan for your personal use.
+Click on the link for a pdf download of the parts tracings.
+You can use the other link below to see the build thread on rcgroups that may help show how it goes together.

-The Shuttle/Buran was designed specifically to be a rocket glider, you need to fit and install a 24mm rocket mount in the tail.
-I use a slightly tail heavy launch condition and slightly nose heavy glide and it works perfectly.
-I use a launch rail as it doesn't flex, if you use a rod, you would need a minimum 6' 1/4" rod to give proper liftoff speed.
-The Shuttle/Buran is a simplified generic shuttle design that you can add markings/details to make a US or russian shuttle.
-I leave the nose/cockpit up to the builder carve from solid blocks or stacked and glued pieces as desired.
-Mine came in at about 14.5 oz rtf and has flown on Aerotech E-12-RC, E-6RC, and E-15PW rocket motors.
+I use a slightly tail heavy launch condition and slightly nose heavy glide and it works without having to shift balast.
+I prefer a launch rail with guide buttons as there is no flex, if you use a launch rod, you would need a minimum 6' 1/4" rod to give proper liftoff speed.
+The plan is a simplified generic shuttle design that you can modify and add details to make a US or russian shuttle.
+I leave the nose/cockpit up to the builder to carve from solid blocks or stacked and glued pieces as desired.
+Below are pictures of 3 different versions made from the same basic plans, along with some flight video.
+Mine came in at about 14 oz rtf and has flown on Aerotech E-12-RC, E-6RC, and E-15PW rocket motors.

-When cutting slots and tabs, it is better to cut the slots on the side with slots only, then overlay it on the other fuse side and mark the tabs and slots, that way you are sure they line up perfectly.
-The plans show what I did but it's better to rely on your cut pieces for perfect alignment.
+When cutting slots and tabs, it is better to cut one side, then overlay it on the otherside and mark the tabs and slots, that way you are sure they line up perfectly.
+The plans are tracings of my parts but fitting may be required.